gzhelezo/cs330-fall2019/labs/programming_lab_2.md

 - <code>getInetAddresses</code>: Provides a convenient method to return an Enumeration with all or a subset of the InetAddresses bound to this network interface.
 - An <code>InetAddress</code> represents an Internet Protocol (IP) address.
-- <code>InetAddress.getLocalHost</code>: Returns the IP address of the local host.
+- <code>InetAddress.getLocalHost</code> returns the IP address string of the local host.
+- <code>InetAddress.getHostAddress()</code> returns the IP address string in textual presentation.

 MAC addresses can be retrieved when needed.
 The following method returns a string containing the IP address and the MAC address for the <code>NetworkInterface</code> instance.
 The <code>getHardwareAddress</code> method returns a byte array containing the address and element is a <code>NetworkInterface</code> instance.